British Airways meltdown: Compensation and other costs could hit $100 million

-The "major IT systems failure" that grounded thousands of British Airways flights over the weekend could cost the airline more than $100 million.
+The computer system failure that grounded thousands of British Airways flights over the weekend could cost the airline more than $100 million.

 British Airways canceled all Saturday flights from London's two biggest airports following the tech meltdown.
-It said the outage was caused by a computer power supply issue.
+The outage was caused by a power surge that affected messaging across the airline's system, and there was no evidence that hackers were to blame, it said.

 More flights were scrapped on Sunday and long delays and some cancellations continued well into Monday.
-BA did not say exactly how many flights were impacted.
+BA said 75,000 passengers had been affected.

 The cost of compensating passengers, refunds, additional staffing and lost revenue could total between £80 million ($102 million) to £100 million ($138 million), according to Robin Byde, an aviation analyst at Cantor Fitzgerald.